chaturatbs/specimen-tools/README.md

 `specimen-tools` contains code related to the iOS application [Specimen](https://itunes.apple.com/us/app/specimen-a-game-about-color/).
-This can be used to: build a database of Specimen data, query it, and includes additional utilities for simple things like plotting common color-related data.
+This can be used to: build a SQLite database of Specimen data, query it, and includes additional utilities for simple things like plotting common color-related data.